obiwac/uclouvain-icpc/public/md/index.md

 Each problem has a time limit and a memory constraint, which your solution must execute within.

 ### When ?

-- Pre-BAPC & BAPC generally occurs in october
+- The Pre-BAPC & BAPC generally occur in October
-- NWERC occurs in late november or early december.
+- The NWERC occurs in late November or early December.

 ### Pre-BAPC & BAPC